a) Authorized Borrowers:

-Books in the general collection circulate for a two week period for all students, faculty, and staff.
+Books in the general collection circulate for a three-week period for all current students, faculty, and staff.
 Books may be renewed as often as needed providing there are no holds on a title.
-Faculty are permitted to check-out videotapes and current periodicals for a loan period of 7 days and limited reference materials for a period of 3 days.
 All library materials circulated within a given school semester are due back in the library by the last day of classes of that semester.

-Reference materials do not circulate.
-Reference materials include almanacs, dictionaries, directories, encyclopedias, indexes and other items of general reference nature.
-These resources are compendiums of facts and statistics that allow for fast retrieval of information which must be readily available to all library staff and users.
-Videotapes and periodicals do not circulate.
-Exceptions exist for faculty as noted.
+Reference materials do not circulate outside the library at this time.
+Reference materials include current textbooks, as well as some almanacs, dictionaries, encyclopedias, indexes and other items of general reference nature.
+These resources must be readily available to all library staff and users.

 It is the responsibility of the patron to ensure return of library items in a timely manner.
-The fee for overdue books is .10 cents per day.
-An overdue notice is sent to students through the U.S. postal service.
-Faculty and staff will receive reminders through campus mail.
-Students with overdue books may have a hold placed on their student record that may effect registration, financial aid, grades, and graduation status.
-All fines must be paid in full by the last day of the semester.
+Overdue notices are sent to all borrowers via email (CGTC email is the default).
+Students with overdue books may have a hold placed on their student record that will affect registration, financial aid, grades, and graduation status.

-Any book that is lost or damaged beyond repair while circulating will result in a replacement cost.
-Books are replaced with current edition.
-All replacement costs must be paid in full by the last day of the semester.
-Students that vandalize or steal library materials may be subject to disciplinary action.
+Any book that is lost or damaged beyond repair while on loan to a patron will result in a library fine.
+Books are replaced with the current edition and all library fines are placed equal to the cost to replace the item.
+Vandalize or theft of library items may be subject to disciplinary actions through the appropriate college division.
 Security measures are in place to deter theft.

 Computer Use Policies